soundpress/RulesOfNYC/docs/c20/index.rst

          B. The interest is in membership of an LLC that owns one or more Medallions.

-      (ii) The ownership interest in the Taxicab Medallion must be distributed out of the trust within 60 days after the date on which the beneficiary reaches the age for ownership of a Taxicab Medallion (see § 58-04(b)).
+      (ii) The ownership interest in the Taxicab Medallion must be distributed out of the trust within 60 days after the date on which the beneficiary reaches the age for ownership of a Taxicab Medallion (see 35 RCNY § 58-04(b)).

       (iii) The beneficiary must apply and be approved as a Transferee under these Medallion Transfer rules before the transfer will be effective.